ShrideepP/todo_tracker/README.md

 - User Registration and Login: Create an account or log in to access the application.
 - Goal Setting: Set your daily goals and track your progress.
-- Habit Tracking: Build positive habits by tracking your daily activities.
-- Journaling: Capture your thoughts and reflections to enhance self-awareness.
 - To-Do List: Stay organized by creating and managing your to-do tasks.
 - Filters: Easily filter and view your goals and tasks based on their completion status.